Xinyi_Zhou.JPG

 X/Twitter

-👋 I am an Assistant Professor in the Computer Science Department at Boise State University, where I direct the MIND (Machine Intelligence and Data) Lab.
+👋 I am an Assistant Professor in the Computer Science Department at Boise State University.
 Previously, I was a Postdoctoral Scholar in the Paul G. Allen School of Computer Science and Engineering at the University of Washington.
 I earned my PhD in Computer and Information Science and Engineering from Syracuse University.
-I was recognized as a Rising Star in EECS by MIT (2024) and as a Rising Star in Data Science by UCSD, UChicago, and Stanford (2024).
+I was recognized as a Rising Star in EECS by MIT (2024) and in Data Science by UCSD, UChicago, and Stanford (2024).

 <aside>

-OPEN POSITIONS - My lab will offer fully funded PhD positions and welcome students at all levels.
+OPEN POSITIONS - My lab offers fully funded PhD positions and welcome students at all levels.
 If you're interested in working with me, please feel free to email me with your CV/resume and transcript.

 </aside>